-The Frontier Foundation was established in 2000 as a philanthropic organization to support social, educational, and environmental causes.
-In its first 12 years, the Foundation has made grants totaling over $400,000 to a variety of charities and organizations.
+The Frontier Foundation was established in 2000 as a philanthropic organization to support social, educational, and environmental causes and has since given millions to a variety of charities and organizations.
+The Frontier Foundation was established in 2000 as a philanthropic organization to support social, educational, and environmental causes and has since given millions to a variety of charities and organizations.

 The Greater Cedar Rapids Foundation (GCRF) administers the Frontier Foundation, which is a donor-advised fund.
 This means that Frontier makes recommendations on grants, and the GCRF is responsible for ensuring that the grants meet regulations and for handling the grant-making process.